kivy/buildozer/docs/source/specifications.rst

   bar will be hidden.
 If you want to let the user access the status bar, hour, notifications, use 0 as a value.

+- `home_app`: Boolean, Home App (launcher app) usage.

+  Defaults to false, your application will be listed as a Home App (launcher app).